tfrank-eng/CHEM269Final-RibozymeAnalysis/README.md

 4. EPISTASIS → For each (i,j): expected_RA = mean_RA[i] × mean_RA[j]
                       epistasis = observed_RA - expected_RA
                       → Position-pair matrix → Heatmap
+Ran in Colab, I deleted the first two rows of the excel files to make file analysis easier.
+Actual file I processed and uploaded is in this repo.